 The following is a beautiful invocation to begin your sadhana (spiritual) practice, as it sets the tone of intention and introspection.
-Mary was taught this invocation by her teacher Mukunda, founder of Structural Yoga Therapy.
-She begins her personal practices and the classes she teaches with this invocation.
-You may recite it outloud or silently to yourself; ingest the meaning with the intention that it reveal its deep essence to you.
+You may recite it outloud, whispered, or silently to yourself; ingest the meaning with the intention that it reveal its deep essence to you.

 "With great respect and love, I honor my heart, my inner teacher.
 Namaste."